 No sports: Philo lacks sports.
 It does that on purpose because sports channels are expensive for platforms to offer.
 Philo also doesn’t have local channels and is light on news content.

-These exclusions help keep the cost to a minimum.
+These exclusions keep the cost to a minimum.
 Remember that an antenna can get you all your local networks.

 Awesome DVR: You might think the low cost would mean the DVR is lacking.
 That is not the case.
-Philo offers an unlimited capacity cloud DVR.
+Philo offers an unlimited capacity cloud DVR, and recordings expire after a year.

 Is the Service Worth the Cost?